Entering the European market for dried ginger

 - Consider organic ginger production seriously.
 Although the organic ginger market is still small, organic certification can offer opportunities for ginger producers.
 Several companies from Peru have jumped into this market in the past years, and they booked good successes.

 - Familiarise yourself with the concept of self-verification.
 Self-verification means that suppliers assess their own compliance with the sustainability code of buyers.
-Examples include Unilever’s Sustainable Agricultural Code (SAC) or the Olam AtSource comprehensive sustainable sourcing system.
+Examples include Unilever’s Sustainable Agriculture Code (SAC) or the Olam AtSource comprehensive sustainable sourcing system.

 2. Through what channels can you get dried ginger on the European market?

-However, the main market segment of ginger is the food processing industry with 75‑90% of the market.
+However, the main market segment of ginger is the food-processing industry with 75‑90% of the market.
 The leading segment is bakery products (such as gingerbread and cookies and other sweet pastry products), but also Asian food products, soups and sauces, and various drinks or infusions (e.g. ginger ale, ginger beer, tea).

 How is the end market segmented?